wesleymsmith/peptide_water_HMR_AMBER_to_Anton_Test/README.md

 # peptide_water_HMR_AMBER_to_Anton_Test

+note: this system is likely too tiny to even run (let alone be worthwhile running) on anton
+	it is intended primarily to test conversion of systems for HMR has been performed using AMBER's parmed utility to port onto anton

 Build and setup information

 -Small system consisting of a 3 residue peptide ( ARF ) generated using MOE, and solvated in a